← Work

 4. Identify how people's personal beliefs, opinions, and preferences affect their view on environmental policy in society.

-Conduct semi-structured user interviews with 3-5 participants via Zoom
+We conducted semi-structured user interviews with 3-5 participants via Zoom.

-If participant cannot attend remote or in-person moderated interview, then we can send them a curated list of our interview questions and have them type up responses to send back to us.
+If a participant could not attend a remote or in-person moderated interview, then we planned to them a curated list of our interview questions and have them type up responses to send back to us.

-Moderator guide will be utilized as a guideline NOT a template, we will ask follow-up questions based on the participant's engagement.
+The Moderator Guide was utilized as a guideline not a template, we asked follow-up questions based on the participant's engagement.

 Conducting User Interviews